Sociodemographic Prompting is Not Yet an Effective Approach for Simulating Subjective Judgments with LLMs: Methods

-We design prompts to instruct the models to predict offensiveness and politeness scores for each instance.
-Prompts were selected after preliminary experiments on a small scale to verify the prompt can elicit valid responses.
-An example prompt used in our experiments is illustrated in Appendix Table \ref{tab:prompt} and Appendix Table \ref{tab:prompt_list} presents the list of all prompts used in our study.
-While prompts differ slightly in performance, our findings consistently align across tested prompts, as detailed in the following sections.
+\paragraph{Prompts} We design prompts to instruct the models to predict offensiveness and politeness scores for each instance.
+To ensure the prompts elicit valid responses, we conduct preliminary experiments on a small subset of data.
+An example prompt (Table~\ref{tab:prompt}) and the full list of prompts used in our study (Table~\ref{tab:prompt_list}) are shown in Appendix~\ref{appendix:prompt}.
+We test the robustness of our results using different prompt templates and option orders (i.e., 1 to 5 or 5 to 1) on a set of open-source LLMs.
+Overall, we observe minor differences in LLMs' performance across templates and option orders.
+Details are provided in Appendix~\ref{appendix:prompt}.

-\paragraph{Evaluation} As the labels are on a scale from 1 to 5, for both subjective NLP tasks on offensiveness and politeness we evaluate our results by measuring Pearson's $r$ between the model's predictions and the aggregated human ratings.